slinga-homebrew/Save-Game-Extractor/README.md

 ![Transmit](screenshots/transmit.png)

 * When your transfer is complete, stop the minimodem process
-* Run the Python script on the transmitted data: python sgex.py mysave.bin
+* Run the Python script on the transmitted data: python3 sgex.py mysave.bin
     * The script should create the save game based on the transmitted data

 ![Receive](screenshots/transmit_minimodem.png)